 Concert News Online provides information about performing arts throughout the UK including music, opera, dance, theatre and visual arts events with direct links to relevant booking sites and venues*.

-The Concert News Online home page is updated weekly with featured articles Concert News Online believes are the most newsworthy and relevant.
+The Concert News Online home page is updated weekly with featured articles and sponsored press items supplied by the performers or their agents.

 © Of listed promoter as received.

 *All information, images and content supplied by promoters or their agencies are correct at the time of publication and displayed as provided.
 Concert News Online accepts no responsibility for changes to offers, the distribution of tickets or their availability.

 Back to top

 The Royal College of Music (RCM) announced this week that its new organ will be unveiled to the public in spring 2018.
 The organ has been custom built by Flentrop Orgelbouw to service the specific requirements of teaching and performance at the College, which has a prestigious history of organ training and many distinguished organ alumni including Colin Mawby, Jane Watts, Sir William McKie and William Lloyd Webber.
 The new instrument is part of the RCM’s More Music project, which represents a once-